63Klabs/atlantis-tutorials/tutorials/02-advanced-api-gateway-lambda-cache-data-node/part-02.md

 Additional resource: [AWS CloudFormation: template sections](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/template-anatomy.html)

+> Below you will find an explanation of sections and resource properties in the template file.
+Either follow along with the template in your application repository, or view the original [`template.yml` file in the Application Starter 02 repository](https://github.com/63Klabs/atlantis-starter-02-apigw-lambda-cache-data-nodejs/blob/main/application-infrastructure/template.yml).

 ### Metadata

 The Metadata section is used by the AWS Web Console and Atlantis config.py to display the parameters in a particular order.
 It is used to group like parameters together when being prompted for values for the CloudFormation stack.